assem1390/Graphene-self-consistent-Hamiltonian/README.md

 # Graphene
-self consistent Hamiltonian for Graphene nano ribbons
+self consistent Hamiltonian based on Hubbared model for many layers of Graphene ABC stacking